 The basis for this demo depends on the mechanics of the simple harmonic oscillator formed by the spring and hanging mass.
 For a quick review, this system has two forces acting on it, Hooke’s law for springs and the constant gravitational force .
 This causes the mass to oscillate about its equilibrium point with frequency,

-For an in depth description of this simple harmonic oscillator system, and the derivation of this frequency, visit the mass on a spring page.
+where is the resonant frequency, m is the oscillating mass, and k is the spring constant.
+For an in-depth description of this simple harmonic oscillator system, and the derivation of this frequency, visit the mass on a spring page.

 A useful example of driving at the resonant frequency can be seen when swinging on a swingset.
-As a child, one learns to swing their legs at the same frequency that the swingset naturally wants to swing at.
-The frequency of the swinging is known as the resonant frequency, and the use of one’s legs to get higher is the driving force.
-Swinging one’s legs off the resonant frequency is ineffective, but swinging at the resonant frequency allows the swinger to go higher and reach the maximum amplitude.
+As a child, one learns to swing their legs at the same frequency at which the swingset naturally wants to swing at, the resonant frequency.
+The use of one’s legs to get higher is the driving force.
+Swinging one’s legs off the resonant frequency is ineffective, but swinging at the resonant frequency allows the swinger to reach the maximum amplitude.

 The swingset example relates to the driven EM oscillator case as follows.
 The resonant frequency that the swingset prefers to oscillate at translates to the hanging mass simple harmonic oscillator’s resonant frequency determined by mass and spring constant.
 Then the act of swinging one’s legs to get higher is analogous to the function generator providing the driving force of an alternating current within the induction coil.
 As in the swingset case, maximum amplitude for the oscillating mass will be achieved when the driving frequency matches the resonant frequency of the non-driven system.

 Written by Noah Peake